aiis/BannerlordHardmode/README.md

 # A Simple Hardmode for Bannerlord

-This mod served as an easy intro for me to Bannerlord modding and C# reflection.
+This mod served as an easy intro for me to Bannerlord modding with [Harmony](https://github.com/pardeike/Harmony).

 ### Changes
 * Increased damage player takes (2x the dmg of default realistic setting)